monsoonmaelstrom/book2/book2.md

 “What question doesn’t she want the answer to, Davy?”
 Alex asks slowly.

-Davy only stares at me, waiting to see if I’ll ask it.
+Davy simply stares at me, waiting to see if I’ll ask it.
 I can’t force the words out now, and tears are streaming down my face.

 Giorgi takes pity on me and says in a voice barely louder than a whisper, “Alexandria might not be able to see the future, but Hazel can.”